listout/project_paper/speaker_notes.md

 	activations in the previous layer)
 	- loss layer (how training penalizes the deactivation between the predicted output and the true data label)
+	- Dropout layer (is a technique where randomly selected neurons are ignored during training.
+They are "dropped-out" randomly.)

 image of cnn's architecture